GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/api-callbacks.md

 ## Adding Links to story elements

-Links can be added to any elements in the Story editor through design panel with only requirement being defining the callback `getLinkMetadata`
+Links can be added to any elements in the Story editor through design panel, the only requirement being defining the callback `getLinkMetadata`

 ### `getLinkMetadata`